meepysaur/gamezone_analysis/README.md

 - **Geographic & Regional Activity:** Where customers are located and how demand varies across different countries and regions.
 - **Customer Purchase & Signup Behavior:** How customers interact with the platform, including how they create accounts and complete purchases.

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].
+The SQL queries used to inspect and clean the data for this analysis can be found [here](https://github.com/meepysaur/gamezone_analysis/blob/main/Gamezone_Data_Clean.sql).

-Targed SQL queries regarding various business questions can be found here [link].

-An interactive Tableau dashboard used to report and explore sales trends can be found here [link].
+An interactive Power BI dashboard used to report and explore sales trends can be found [here] [link].